 Your child gets a vote.
 If your kid meets a therapist and just doesn't connect, that's okay.
 It's not a failure.
 Sometimes it takes trying more than one person.

-You don't need a clear diagnosis, a polished explanation of what's wrong, or certainty that therapy is the right call.
+The most important thing to know is this: you don't need a clear diagnosis, a polished explanation of what's wrong, or certainty that therapy is the right call.
 You just need to reach out.
 A good therapist will help you figure out the rest.

 If you're in Echo Park, Silver Lake, Los Feliz, Atwater Village, Highland Park, Eagle Rock, or anywhere in the east LA area and you're looking for support for yourself, your child, or your family, I'd be glad to connect.